adrien2p/medusa-extender/documentation/_README_BUILT.md

 }
 ```

-> NOTE: This module is a dynamic module, which means, that it will only be imported and resolved
+> This module is a dynamic module, which means, that it will only be imported and resolved
 > if the it has been enabled in the config as shown above.

 so your `medusa-config.js` will looks like